 Cemeteries are places of great significance to local communities across the state and often serve as places of remembrance, ritual, and deep emotional experience.
 They provide gateways to information about and connection with ancestors.
-Family reunions are normally held to reconnect family and to ensure that the "legacy" is continued for future generations.
-Documentation research and identifying these historic cemeteries bring cultural awareness and will reveal the historical significance to the people who are interred at these burial grounds.
+Identification and documentation of these historic cemeteries raises cultural awareness of those who are interred at these burial grounds.
 African American cemeteries document the nation's profound history of slavery and the African diaspora, civil rights, spiritual practice, and times of war.
-These sacred sites honor the voices and lives of those that shaped our democracy, culture, and communities.
+These sacred sites honor the voices and lives of those who shaped our democracy, culture, and communities.

 Survey respondents cited missing grave markers (90%), lack of maintenance (87%), and missing or deteriorated cemetery records (86%) as among the greatest obstacles to cemetery preservation.
 Respondents also conveyed concern about negative impacts to historic cemeteries resulting from abandonment (74%) and the unknown location of cemeteries and burials (72%), as well as development pressures (61%).
-Less pressing, but still meaningful, concerns included problems associated with vandalism (53%), uncooperative owners (37%), and cases where the owner of the cemetery is not known (37%).
+Less pressing, but still meaningful, concerns included problems associated with vandalism (53%), uncooperative owners (37%), and cases in which the owner of the cemetery is not known (37%).
 Other issues raised by survey respondents included lack of capacity (funding and volunteers) in stewardship groups, difficulties with access (for example, deteriorating roads or private property restrictions), and encroachment by neighbors.
 It is important to note that for individual cemeteries experiencing any one of these issues, the priority ranking for that issue will likely be higher.
 That is: this data provides a snapshot of the range and concentration of issues faced by African American cemeteries throughout the state.